-In many cases, you may opt to resolve a charge early in the process through mediation or settlement.
-At the start of an investigation, EEOC will advise you if your charge is eligible for mediation, but feel free
+In many cases, the organization may choose to resolve a charge through mediation or settlement.
+At the start of an investigation, EEOC will advise both the organization and the charging party if the charge is eligible for mediation, but feel free

 to ask the investigator about the settlement option.
 Mediation and settlement are voluntary resolutions.

-During the investigation, you and the Charging Party will be asked to provide information.
-Your investigator will evaluate the information submitted to determine whether unlawful discrimination has taken place.
-You may be asked to:
+During the investigation, the organization and the Charging Party will be asked to provide information.
+The EEOC investigator will evaluate the information submitted and make a recommendation as to whether there is reasonable cause to believe

-some cases, an on- site visit may be an alternative to a RFI if requested documents are made available
+- permit an on-site visit.
+Such visits greatly expedite the fact- finding process and may help achieve quicker resolutions.
+In some cases, an on- site visit may be an alternative to a RFI if requested documents are made available

 - provide contact information for or have employees available for witness interviews.
-You may be present during interviews with management personnel, but an investigator is allowed to conduct
+A representative of the organization may be present during interviews with management personnel, but the EEOC investigator is allowed to conduct

 violation of the law.
-An employer's input and cooperation will assist EEOC in promptly and thoroughly investigating a
+An employer's input and cooperation will assist EEOC in promptly and thoroughly investigating a charge.

 - Work with the investigator to identify the most efficient and least burdensome way to gather relevant evidence.

-- If there are extenuating circumstances preventing a timely response from you, contact your investigator to work out a new due date for the information.
+If there are extenuating circumstances preventing a timely response from you, contact your investigator to work out a new due date for the information.

 - Provide complete and accurate information in response to requests from your investigator.

-- Our experience shows that undue delay in responding to requests for information extends the time it takes to complete an investigation.
+Our experience shows that undue delay in responding to requests for information extends the time it takes to complete an investigation.

 some instances, the information request may be modified.

 Once the investigator has completed the investigation, EEOC will make a determination on the merits of the charge.

-- If EEOC determines that there is no reasonable cause to believe that discrimination occurred, the charging party will be issued a letter called a Dismissal and Notice of Rights that tells the charging party s/he has the right to file a lawsuit in federal court within 90 days from the date of receipt of the letter.
-The employer will also receive a copy of this document.
+- If EEOC is unable to conclude that there is reasonable cause to believe that discrimination occurred, the charging party will be issued a notice called a Dismissal and Notice of Rights.
+This notice informs the charging party

+that s/he has the right to file a lawsuit in federal court within 90 days from the date of its receipt.
+The employer will also receive a copy of this notice.

 - If EEOC determines there is reasonable cause to believe discrimination has occurred, both parties will be issued a Letter of Determination stating that there is reason to believe that discrimination occurred and inviting the

-parties to join the agency in seeking to resolve the charge, through an informal process known as conciliation.
+parties to join the agency in seeking to resolve the charge through an informal process known as conciliation.

-- Where conciliation fails, EEOC has the authority to enforce violations of its statutes by filing a lawsuit in federal court.
+- When conciliation does not succeed in resolving the charge, EEOC has the authority to enforce violations of its statutes by filing a lawsuit in federal court.
 If the EEOC decides not to litigate, the charging party will receive a Notice

 of Right to Sue and may file a lawsuit in federal court within 90 days.